African Coffee Guide: Varieties and Brands You Should Know

 Joe’s Coffee Burundi Kibingo

 To try this up-and-coming coffee region for yourself, check out the Burundi Kibingo coffee from Joe’s Coffee.
-It’s a light-medium roasted coffee grown at high elevation, over 6000 feet above sea level.
+It’s a light-medium roasted beans grown at high elevation, over 6000 feet above sea level.
 The flavor profile is sweet, with notes of tropical fruit and dark sugars, but it’s balanced by bright green apple acidity.

 4. Democratic Republic of Congo